agilethought/inside-protractor-locators/readme.md

 * **_by.xPath("{{xpath}}")_**

 #### Binding
   This locator will find an element by its text binding.
-Any element bound to variables containing the text or having an **ng-bind** directive will be returned.
+Any element bound to variables containing the text or having an **ng-bind** angular directive will be returned.
 Check out the _div_ and the _span_ tags below.
 It shows two ways in which a binding description is applied to an element.
   ```
   <div>{{name}}</div>
   <span ng-bind="person.email"></span>